CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

 1. Select **Mirror database**.
 The mirroring process begins.

-    >Note: Wait for 2-5 minutes.Select **Monitor replication** to see the status.
+    >**Note**: Wait for 2-5 minutes.Select **Monitor replication** to see the status.

  1. After a few minutes, the status should change to **Running**, which indicates that the tables are being synchronized.

  1. If you don't see the tables and the corresponding replication status, wait a few seconds and then refresh the panel.

-2. Once mirroring is configured, you will be directed to the **Mirroring Status** page.
+1. Once mirroring is configured, you will be directed to the **Mirroring Status** page.

+## Review

+In this lab, you learned how to configure Microsoft Fabric open mirrored databases.
+You started by creating an open mirrored database within the Fabric environment.
+Next, you wrote change data into the landing zone to ensure proper synchronization.
+You then initiated the mirroring process to enable data replication across systems.
+Finally, you monitored the mirroring process to maintain data consistency and resolve any issues encountered during synchronization.